valtech-ch/wc-ssr-shadow-dom/readme.md

     `)
 }
 ```
-nothing to shavvy here, we're simulating some async source for the basic HTML.
+nothing complicated here, we're simulating some async source for the basic HTML.
 Now let's see how the config should look like:
 ```js
 async function renderVue3(create) {
     const app = create();